AaronMatto/CB-api/README.md

-It is worth noting that while the cat API documentation states it requires an API key for the endpoint I have chosen to use, (https://api.thecatapi.com/v1/images/search?breed_id=beng) the key is not essential to perform a request.
+It is worth noting that while the cat API documentation states it requires an API key for the endpoint I have chosen to use, (https://api.thecatapi.com/v1/images/search?breed_id=beng) the key is not essential to perform a request; the key allows the user to receive more info from a request as opposed to denying/granting access.
 I decided to attach the key by using the HTTParty gem anyway via header.